 Yes, each variety in your CSA subscription will be provided by our certified organic farm.
 Seminary Hill Farm is committed to creating a sustainable food system, consisting of integrated farming systems focused on sustainability and the enhancement of soil fertility and biological diversity.
 When you receive whole ingredients from our farm, you can trust they were grown based on traditional farming methods that preserve the health and quality of the plant.

 Our CSA program offers 8 weekly distributions each session of the season.
-We organized the program this way so our members would have the full experience of a CSA subscription without having to make a large initial commitment.
+Each of our members can choose the weeks that they would like to receive a CSA share during the season.
+We organized the program this way so our members would have the full experience of a CSA subscription but still be able to travel.
 Our farm team has worked closely with our chefs at Seminary Hill Farm Kitchen to carefully plan each week so our members can easily incorporate the fresh harvest from the farm into healthy, delicious meals.
-Your commitment to the whole season helps us design a unique experience that is filled with seasonal variety and fresh flavor.
+Your commitment prior to the season helps us design a unique experience that is filled with seasonal variety and fresh flavor.